 A temporary foreclosure suspension is a helpful stopgap, but planning ahead may prevent the foreclosure process from continuing after the coronavirus pandemic is over.
 If you are facing foreclosure and need assistance on what to do next, an experienced foreclosure defense attorney can help you with your options and guide you as circumstances continue to change in response to this overwhelming medical crisis and its economic fallout.

 Contact a knowledgeable real estate attorney to make an appointment

-Becker & Hebert, L.L.C. provides real estate advice and advocacy to clients.
+Becker & Hebert, L.L.C. are Lafayette real estate lawyers who provide advice and advocacy to clients.
 To schedule a consultation with a dedicated lawyer, please call 337-446-0278 or contact the firm online.